Dougal Wilson: Career

 Wilson has directed commercials for companies such as Apple, IKEA, Orange, Stella Artois, Olympus, AT&T, Safestore, Beck's Brewery, and Coca-Cola.
 His Christmas adverts for UK department store John Lewis & Partners, including "The Long Wait" (2011), "The Journey" (2012), "Monty the Penguin" (2014), "Buster the Boxer" (2016), and "Excitable Edgar" (2019), have become a widely talked-about part of British popular culture.
 In 2016, he filmed the three-minute advert We're the Superhumans, promoting Channel 4's broadcast of the 2016 Summer Paralympics in Rio de Janeiro.

 His numerous music videos include "Satisfaction" for Benny Benassi, "Tribulations" for LCD Soundsystem, "Who Am I" for Will Young, "Take Me Back to Your House" for Basement Jaxx, "Don't Let Him Waste Your Time" for Jarvis Cocker, "What's a Girl to Do?" for Bat for Lashes, "Happiness" and "A&E" for Goldfrapp, and "Life in Technicolor II" for Coldplay.

 In 2007, he co-directed a short film called Rubbish, starring Martin Freeman, Anna Friel and James Lance.
 The following year, he directed a four-minute silent comedy homage for Sky Arts and the English National Opera, based on The Barber of Seville aria "Largo al factotum" and starring Mathew Baynton as Figaro.
 In October 2010, a short film directed by Wilson and featuring Gillian Anderson, No Pressure, was released by the 10:10 campaign in Britain to spread awareness of climate change.
 The four-minute film was written by Richard Curtis and showed groups of people being asked whether they are interested in participating in the project to reduce carbon emissions, and then gruesomely blown to pieces after failing to show enthusiasm for the cause.
 The film provoked an immediate negative reaction in the media and was withdrawn from public circulation on the same day it was released.

-In June 2022, it was announced that Wilson is set to direct his first feature film, Paddington in Peru, the third instalment in the Paddington franchise.
+In June 2022, it was announced that Wilson would be set to direct his first feature film, Paddington in Peru, the third instalment in the Paddington franchise.
 In a statement to Variety, he said, "As a huge fan of the first two films, I am very excited (if not a little intimidated) to be continuing the story of Paddington.
 It's a massive responsibility, but all my efforts will be focussed on making a third film that honours the love so many people have for this very special bear."
+The film released in the United Kingdom on 8th November 2024 to positive reviews.